omerch/apartments-search-django-web-app/README.md

 - Listing page should have a form to submit inquiry for that property listing
 - Form info should go to database and notify realtor(s) with an email
 - Frontend register/login to track inquiries

- Both unregistered and registered users can submit form.
+- Both unregistered and registered users can submit form.
 If registered, can only submit one per listing

+### LISTING PAGE FIELDS

+- Title
+- Address, city, state, zip
+- Price
+- Bedrooms
+- Bathrooms
+- Square Feet
+- Lot Size
+- Garage
--
+- Listing Date

-## Listing page fields
+- Realtor – Name & Image
+- Main image and 5 other images

 ## Backend

+> Database 'Postgres'
+> Database Name: